 Julian Brown was born in the UK and began playing the violin at the age of 8, later studying with British violinist and teacher, Anthony Saltmarsh.
 After playing in several orchestras in London, he came to the US in 1998, where he has been an active member of the classical music scene in the San Francisco Bay Area.
 He has served as long term concertmaster for several orchestras including Palo Alto Philharmonic, Cambrian Symphony, and California Pops Orchestra, and guest concertmaster for Winchester Orchestra and Saratoga Symphony.
 Besides his orchestral and chamber music appearances, he has performed as soloist in Beethoven's Violin Concerto, Spohr's Violin Concerto No. 8 "Gesangscene", Bach’s Double Violin Concerto, Mozart’s Sinfonia Concertante, Rimsky-Korsakov's Scheherazade, and film scores such as Schindler's List and Cinema Paradiso.

-In recent years, Julian has been teaching violin students of all ages and last year was invited to conduct violin masterclasses for Vantage Academy of Music of Hong Kong for preparation of students presenting a concert at Carnegie Hall in New York.
-Besides his roles as performer and teacher, Julian has previous experience as a writer and broadcaster and he has contributed program notes for many Bay Area concerts.
+In recent years, Julian has been teaching violin students of all ages and last year was invited in 2019 to conduct violin masterclasses for Vantage Academy of Music of Hong Kong for students presenting a concert at Carnegie Hall in New York.
+During the COVID pandemic, he has been creating a number of virtual performances including productions of Fauré's Requiem and Beethoven's Opferlied with the San Jose Symphonic Choir.
+Besides his roles as producer, performer and teacher, Julian has previous experience as a writer and broadcaster and he has contributed program notes for many Bay Area concerts.